Aller au contenu principal

 Implemented By: IUCN Regional Office for West Asia (ROWA) and International Water Management Institute (IWMI)

-Supported by a £5 million grant over five years, the ALMURUNA project aims to increase water security in the MENA region by integrating Nature-Based Solutions for Water (NBSW) and Agricultural Water Management (AWM) to build climate resilience and combat land degradation.
-The program strengthens national capacities to implement and scale integrated NBSW/AWM through transformational change processes and develops field-based examples and actionable recommendations that address both technical and non-technical barriers to uptake and long-term sustainability.
-It will generate evidence on the contribution of NBSW/AWM to sustainable water security.
+The ALMURUNA project aimed to increase water security in the MENA region by integrating Nature-Based Solutions for Water (NBSW) and Agricultural Water Management (AWM) to build climate resilience and combat land degradation.
+The program strengthened national capacities to implement and scale integrated NBSW/AWM through transformational change processes and developed field-based examples and actionable recommendations addressing both technical and non-technical barriers to uptake and long-term sustainability.
+It also generated evidence on the contribution of NBSW/AWM to sustainable water security.

-Implemented by the MENA regional office of the International Water Management Institute (IWMI) in partnership with the International Union for the Conservation of Nature (IUCN), the project focuses on four MENA countries—Jordan, Lebanon, the Occupied Palestinian Territories (OPT), and Egypt—where investments in NBS/AWM can bolster water security.
-These transboundary river countries face complex water security challenges exacerbated by climate extremes.
-Sharing experiences across countries within a cooperative regional framework aims to amplify benefits.
-The project specifically targets women, youth, and marginalized communities to engage them in co-developing solutions across activities.
+Implemented by the MENA regional office of the International Water Management Institute (IWMI) in partnership with the International Union for the Conservation of Nature (IUCN), the project focused on four MENA countries—Jordan, Lebanon, the Occupied Palestinian Territories (OPT), and Egypt—where investments in NBS/AWM could bolster water security.
+These transboundary river countries faced complex water security challenges exacerbated by climate extremes.
+Sharing experiences across countries within a cooperative regional framework aimed to amplify benefits.
+The project specifically targeted women, youth, and marginalized communities to engage them in codeveloping solutions across activities.

 IUCN ROWA